hgncom/partynet/content/posts/wedding-celebration-guide.md

 According to [WeddingWire's 2024 Newlywed Report](https://www.weddingwire.com/newlywed-report), couples who follow a structured timeline report 78% less stress during the planning process.

+> **Stay on Schedule:** Our [Wedding Planning Checklist](/tools#checklist) breaks down all these tasks by timeline, sends you reminders, and helps you track your progress in real-time.

 ### 12-9 Months Before
 - Set your budget and guest count (average U.S. wedding budget: $30,000; average guest count: 130)
+  - *Use our [Wedding Budget Calculator](/tools#budget) to allocate your funds across all categories*
 - Choose your wedding date and secure your venue (book 12-18 months ahead for popular venues)
 - Book priority vendors (photographer: $2,500-$5,000; caterer: $70-$150 per person; band/DJ: $1,500-$3,500)
 - Shop for wedding attire (allow 6-8 months for dress ordering and alterations)